 Basic net income (loss) per share attributable to common shareholders is computed by dividing the net income (loss) attributable to common shareholders by the weighted average number of common shares outstanding for the period.
 Diluted net income (loss) attributable to common shareholders is computed by adjusting net income (loss) attributable to common shareholders to reallocate undistributed earnings based on the potential impact of dilutive securities.
-Diluted net income (loss) per share attributable to common shareholders is computed by dividing the diluted net income (loss) attributable to common shareholders by the weighted average number of common shares outstanding for the period, including potential dilutive common shares.
+Diluted net income (loss) per share attributable to common shareholders is computed by dividing the diluted net income (loss) per share attributable to common shareholders is computed by dividing the diluted net income (loss) attributable to common shareholders by the weighted average number of common shares outstanding for the period, including potential dilutive common shares.
 For purpose of this calculation, outstanding options, unvested restricted common shares and convertible preferred shares are considered potential dilutive common shares.

 Prior to the closing of its IPO, when the Company's convertible preferred shares converted to common shares, the Company's convertible preferred shares contractually entitled the holders of such shares to participate in dividends but did not contractually require the holders of such shares to participate in losses of the Company.
 Accordingly, for periods in which the Company reports a net loss attributable to common shareholders, such losses are not allocated to such participating securities.
-In periods in which the Company reports a net loss attributable to common shareholders, diluted net loss per share attributable to common shareholders, since dilutive common shareholders is the same as basic net loss per share attributable to common shareholders, since dilutive common shareholders for the years ended December 31, 2018 and 2017.
+In periods in which the Company reports a net loss attributable to common shareholders, diluted net loss per share attributable to common shareholders is the same as basic net loss per share attributable to common shareholders for the vears ended if their effect is anti-dilutive.
+The Company reported a net loss attributable to common shareholders for the years ended December 31, 2018 and 2017.